Restigouche (federal electoral district)

 Restigouche (also known as Restigouche—Chaleur) was a federal electoral district in New Brunswick, Canada, that was represented in the House of Commons of Canada from 1867 to 1917 and from 1968 to 1997.

-It was created by the British North America Act of 1867.
+It was created by the British North America Act 1867.
 It consisted of the County of Restigouche.
 It was abolished in 1914 when it was merged into Restigouche—Madawaska riding.

 It was re-created in 1966 from Restigouche—Madawaska, consisting of the county of Restigouche and the parish of Beresford in the county of Gloucester.
 It was renamed "Restigouche—Chaleur" in 1989.
 The riding was abolished in 1996 when it was merged into Madawaska—Restigouche.

 Members of Parliament

-This riding elected the following Members of Parliament:
+This riding elected the following members of Parliament: